 b) The Entry Fee shall be £25 for both the Senior Invitation Challenge Cup Competitions and £20 per team for all other Competitions.
 The amounts applicable shall be payable at the time of acceptance of the DFA’s Cup Entry Form and be before 1st September.
 A Club shall not participate in the Competition until the Entry Fee/Affiliation Fees have been paid.

 c) Should the number of entries for any Cup Competition not exceed 11, the Council shall consider the desirability of proceeding with the Competition, in this event if the Competition is cancelled, all monies paid will be refunded.

 4. ELIGIBILITY OF PLAYERS

-a) All players must be recognised members of their respective Club and be duly signed and registered 7 days before the scheduled date of any Cup Match.
+a) All players must be recognised members of their respective Club and be duly signed and registered by midday on the day before the scheduled date of any Cup Match.
 A bona fide player is one who has signed a form for his Club on a recognised League registration form and been duly registered by that League’s Registration Secretary (see also rule 4(h)).
 To play in the Youth Invitation Cup a player must be over 15 years of age and under 18 years of age on 31st August for the current season.
 Any Club not normally taking part in League Football must provide the Competitions Secretary with a list giving the names of players from which it proposes to select its team.
 Such list must be submitted at least 7 days before a Tie is due to be played.

 b) The Saturday and Sunday and Youth Competitions shall be deemed separate for the purpose of player qualification.